Deck of Dreams

 I have my deck placed on my coffee table.
 They always get complimented when visitors come over.
 Love them!

-It was about 2am in 2010 and it had just started to rain lightly.
-I flopped out of bed and got ready to climb 10,400 steps, but who’s counting?
-Needless to say this was not my typical morning routine.
-I was in Sri Lanka, an island country situated in the Indian Ocean on India’s South coast, and I was about to embark on a journey to conquer (sounds much more grand than saying climb) Adam's Peak.
+This was not my typical morning routine.
+I was in Sri Lanka, an island country situated in the Indian Ocean on India’s Southern coast, and I was about to conquer (sounds grander than saying climb) Adam’s Peak.

-Adam's Peak or Sri Pada is a sacred landmark, it is believed that Lord Buddha placed his footprint at the peak of the mountain; Christians believe the footprint is of St. Thomas, Muslims believe the footprint is of Adam while Hindus believe it is of god Siva.
-From where I was the small lights that trailed up the mountain seemed so far away.
-That's because it is far, that little voice is my head muttered.
-Pushing that thought aside, I knew that before the sun rose I'd be at the peak gazing down at the majesty below.
+The small lights that trailed up the mountain seemed so far away.
+That’s because it is far, that little voice in my head muttered.
+It didn’t matter, I knew that before the sun rose I’d be at the peak gazing down at the majesty below.

 What about you, what’s on your life list?

-He replied that walking amongst the silverback gorillas in the rainforest were something he'd always remember.
-At that moment I knew I wanted to visually capture dreams, not just mine, but everyone's.
+He replied that walking amongst the silverback gorillas in the rainforest was something he’d always remember.
+At that moment I knew I wanted to visually capture dreams, not just mine, but everyone’s.

 What resulted is a tangible artistic representation of the dreams of 52 people.
-It's my testament to the world that dreams are possible as this is one of mine.
-I truly hope that the images and words on this portable gallery of goodness does inspire you to achieve your dreams.
+I truly hope that the images and words in this collection do inspire you to achieve your dreams.

 During it’s time at The Wayside Chapel workshops were run at various services around the Sydney Inner City area, including Buckingham House and B Miles Women’s Foundation.
 Workshops have also been run outside this area at Kirribilli and Parramatta.